apache/atlas/docs/src/documents/Setup/EclipseSetup.md

 *TestNG Eclipse plug-in*

 Atlas tests use the [TestNG framework](http://testng.org/doc/documentation-main.html), which is similar to JUnit.
 The TestNG plug-in is required to run TestNG tests from Eclipse.
-   * In Eclipse, choose Help - Install New Software..
+   * In Eclipse, choose Help - Install New Software...
    * Click Add... to add an update site, and set Location to http://beust.com/eclipse-old/eclipse_6.9.9.201510270734
       * Choose TestNG and continue with install
       * Restart Eclipse after installing the plugin
       * In Window - Preferences - TestNG, <b>un</b>check "Use project TestNG jar"
 *m2eclipse-scala Eclipse plugin*
-   * In Eclipse, choose Help - Install New Software..
+   * In Eclipse, choose Help - Install New Software...
    * Click Add... to add an update site, and set Location to http://alchim31.free.fr/m2e-scala/update-site/
    * Choose Maven Integration for Scala IDE, and continue with install
    * Restart Eclipse after install